What is the best CPAP alternative?

 7. Lifestyle Interventions

-Modifications to sleep habits and lifestyle factors known to worsen OSA.
-Key interventions include:
+Modifications to sleep habits and lifestyle factors known to worsen OSA:

-- Alcohol avoidance before sleep — alcohol relaxes pharyngeal muscles and significantly worsens airway collapse
+- Alcohol avoidance before sleep — alcohol relaxes pharyngeal muscles and significantly worsens airway collapse; even moderate evening drinking increases OSA severity

-- Sedative medication review — some medications relax airway muscles; reviewing these with your prescriber may help
+- Sedative medication review — some medications relax airway muscles and worsen OSA; reviewing these with your prescriber may help

 - Exercise — independent of weight loss, exercise has been shown to reduce OSA severity, possibly through effects on upper airway muscle tone